 Expats should note that most Spanish health insurance providers offer plans that best suit the local market, and it follows that contracting an international service provider or one that covers all of Europe might be beneficial.

 Pensioners moving to Spain should take special care to ensure that they can obtain optimal treatment for the best price.

 Medicines and pharmacies in Spain

 Expats will not struggle to find a pharmacy in Spain, and can easily recognise them by a large green neon cross outside.
 Pharmacies are open daily, including on weekends, and some are open 24/7.

 Just about all medicines have to be purchased at a pharmacy.
-It is not possible to buy any medication in a supermarket in Spain.
-Medicines are quite cost-effective due to strict price restrictions.
+It is not possible to buy any medication at a supermarket in Spain.
+Medicines are quite affordable thanks to strict price restrictions.

 Emergency services in Spain

 There are both state-run and private ambulance services in Spain.
-Both offer efficient and timely services.
+Both offer efficient and timely.
 Expats can dial 112 in case of an emergency.
 This is a general emergency number and operators are usually able to speak English and will dispatch the relevant emergency services.